petaverse-cloud/pv-docs-site/docs/petority/3_features/4_Fence.md

 ---

 # Fences for Pet Safety
-The Wagguracy fence feature allows you to establish **virtual borders** for your pets, ensuring they stay within safe areas while roaming.
+The WAGGURACY fence feature allows you to establish **virtual borders** for your pets, ensuring they stay within safe areas while roaming.
 This feature enables you to monitor and manage your pet's activity range, while also providing real-time alerts and notifications to keep you informed about their whereabouts and movements.

 ![fence-map](/img/fence/Fence1.jpg)